 The ESRC Centre for Climate Change Economics and Policy (CCCEP) brings together some of the world’s leading researchers on climate change economics and policy, from many different disciplines.
 It was established in 2008 and its third phase began on 1 October 2018.
 The Centre is also a member of the Place-based Climate Action Network (P-CAN), which was launched on 31 January 2019.

 The Centre is hosted jointly by the University of Leeds and the London School of Economics and Political Science (LSE) and is chaired by Professor Lord Stern of Brentford.
 It is funded by the Economic and Social Research Council (ESRC).

 The Centre’s mission is to advance public and private action on climate change through rigorous, innovative research.

-Phase 3 of CCCEP consists of seven projects.
-They complement and build on the five research themes under phase 2 and leverage associated projects carried out at the Grantham Research Institute and in the School of Earth and Environment at the University of Leeds.
+Phase 3 of the Centre consists of seven projects.
+They build on the five research themes during phase 2 and complement other projects carried out at the Grantham Research Institute on Climate Change and the Environment and the London School of Economics and Political Science and at the School of Earth and Environment at the University of Leeds.

 - Low-carbon, climate-resilient cities

 - Sustainable infrastructure finance